arasvan/MongoDB-Webapp/readme.md

 Node.js used to make the server, located in the 'Server' folder;

-Database hosted with MongoDB Atlas;
+Database hosted using MongoDB Atlas;

 The whole thing was hosted on Heroku, until they took it down because of inactivity;